FLAMEGPU/FLAMEGPU2-submodel-benchmark/sample/readme.md

 ## Machine configurations

-The following machine configurations were used to obtained the data and figures stored within the repository.
+The following machine configurations were used to obtain the data and figures stored within the repository.
 The folder format uses the following convention;

 ```
-[gpu short name]-[CUDA version]-[Driver version]\[FLAMEGPU2 Release tag]-[gpu short name]-[CUDA version]-beltsoff
+[gpu short name]-[Driver version]\[FLAMEGPU2 Release tag]-[gpu short name]-[CUDA version]-beltsoff
 ```

 ### V100